 For example, should you choose to accept pets, interior design options for your units could include hard surfaces for floors.
-Or, to appease the needs of renters in today's market, you may be inclined to construct pet friendly add-ons such as a private, fenced-in dog park, a wash station, and a waste station.
+Or, to appease the needs of renters in today's market, you may be inclined to construct pet friendly add-ons such as a private, fenced-in dog park, a wash station, and multiple waste stations.

-If you're an existing apartment community looking to change your policy to allow pets, you're not alone.
-Just a decade ago, most multifamily residences banned pets.
-82 percent of apartment seekers said they struggled to find a pet-friendly property.
+If you're looking to change or update your existing apartment community's policy to allow pets, you're not alone.
+Just a decade ago, most multifamily residences banned pets and, at the time, 82 percent of apartment seekers said they struggled to find a pet-friendly property.

 But now, Americans are owning pets at rates higher than ever before.
-According to the U.S. Pet Ownership & Demographics Sourcebook, 71 million households have at least one pet.
-That has caused a shift in the multifamily industry, as more communities are taking advantage of changing demographics, in which there are more empty nesters and more young people getting married later in life.
-With that delay in having children, pets are filling the voids of companionship.
+According to 2023 data from the World Animal Foundation, 89.6 million U.S. households have a pet (66% of all).
+That has shifted many in the multifamily's thinking as more communities are taking advantage of changing demographics, in which there are more empty nesters and more young people getting married later in life.
+With that delay in starting a family, pets are filling the voids of companionship.

 Research indicates that pet-friendly apartments achieve higher levels of occupancy and retention.
 79 percent of property managers say that pet-friendly vacancies are easier to fill, and residents stay in pet-friendly units for an average of 4.6 years, compared to 3.8 years for non-pet-friendly residences.
 There's also a case to be made for how accepting pets can impact revenue streams, as pet-friendly apartments charge 20-30 percent more in rent.

-With all that said, communities have the right to refuse any pets, if that is their discretion.
+With all that said, you have the right to refuse any pets at your communities, if that is your discretion.
 There is a segment of apartment seekers who desire a pet-free residence due to allergies and other concerns.
 59 percent of renters who didn’t want to live in a pet-friendly community cited noise as their reason.
 Understanding that the audience for non-pet-friendly apartments is small, the marketing efforts at these communities are even more critical.
 We'll get to that later.